arturo-lang/arturo/README.md

 Arturo is a modern programming language, vaguely inspired by various other ones - including but not limited to Ruby, Haskell, D, SDL, Tcl and Lisp.

-It is implemented in ANSI C (99) as a fast Bytecode Stack-based VM and should run in most architectures.

 The language has been designed following some very simple and straightforward principles:

 ### Everything is a simple statement